 Ski slopes open in Spain's Catalonia despite pandemic

-[LA MASSELA, Spain] Skis and snowboards slide down the slopes of the Spanish ski resort of La Masella, which opened Monday with curbs to stem the spread of the novel coronavirus that has kept ski stations closed in many other European nations.
+SKIS and snowboards slide down the slopes of the Spanish ski resort of La Masella, which opened on Monday with curbs to stem the spread of Covid-19, that has kept ski stations closed in many other European nations.

-The main parking lot at the ski station set in the midst of a dense pine forest in the Spanish Pyrenees, just two hours by car from Barcelona, was full and queues formed to board ski lifts.
+The main parking lot at the ski station, set in the middle of a dense pine forest in the Spanish Pyrenees, just two hours by car from Barcelona, was full and queues formed to board ski lifts.

 "We couldn't wait.
 We asked for the day off work, we left Barcelona at six in the morning and are here to spend the day," said Ricard Pons, a 29-year-old warehouse worker who came with his girlfriend.